Brazil v Poland (1938 FIFA World Cup): First half

 At exactly 17:00, Swedish referee Ivan Eklind blew his whistle for the first time.
 Strasbourg's Stade de la Meinau was filled with some 15,000 fans, including a several thousand group of Poles - mostly immigrants, who worked in coal mines in northern France.
 Brazilian fans were not numerous, and the French were mostly rooting for exotic team from South America.

 Back in those days, teams were mainly concentrated on attack.
 So it is not surprising that in Kałuża's lineup there were as many as five forwards (Piec, Wilimowski, Wodarz, Piątek and Scherfke).
 Midfielders were Góra, Nyc and Dytko, and the defenders - only Szczepaniak (captain) and Gałecki.
 In the goal there was Madejski.
 Brazil also played with the same scheme, with Batatais on the goal, Domingos da Guia and Machado on the defence, Zezé Procópio, Martim and Affonsinho as midfielders, and as forwards, Lopes, Romeu, Leônidas, Perácio and Hércules.

 It must be mentioned that in 1938, football regulations did not allow any replacements.
 As Poland lost the game vs. Brazil (5–6), which meant going back home, only the 11 players mentioned above were given the chance to appear on the field.
 Out of the 22 Brazilian players called up, only Niginho wouldn't have the opportunity to play on the following matches.

 Little is known about the first goal, which Brazil's Leônidas (also known as Black Diamond-Diamante Negro) scored in 18th minute.
 There was no description of it in Polish press, Polish participants of the game did not remember it, either.
 However, it was reported that five minutes later, Ernst Wilimowski dribbled past three defenders and Brazilian keeper Batatais.
 The latter managed to push the Pole to the ground, which meant a penalty kick; it was scored in the 23rd minute by Scherfke, who aimed at the right corner of the goal.
-This was the first, historical goal of the Polish national team at a FIFA World Cup.
+This was the first, historical goal of the Poland national team at a FIFA World Cup.